 The deposit agreement permits the depositary to deliver ADSs before deposit of the underlying shares.
 This is called a pre-release of the ADSs.
 The depositary may also deliver shares upon cancellation of pre-released ADSs (even if the ADSs are canceled before the pre-release transaction has been closed out).
 A pre-release is closed out as soon as the underlying shares are delivered to the depositary.
 The depositary may receive ADSs instead of shares to close out a pre-release.
-The depositary may pre-release ADSs only under the following conditions: (1) before or at the time of the pre-release, the person to whom the pre-release is being made represents to the depositary in writing that it or its customer owns the shares or ADSs to be deposited; (2) the pre-release is fully collateralized with cash or other collateral that the depositary considers appropriate; and (3) the depositary must be able to close out the pre-release on not more than five business days' notice.
-In addition, the depositary will limit the number of ADSs that may be outstanding at any time as a result of pre-release, although the depositary may disregard the limit from time to time if it thinks it is appropriate to do so.
+The depositary may pre-release ADSs only under the following conditions: (1) before or at the time of the pre-release, the person to whom the pre-release is being made represents to the depositary in writing that it or its customer owns the shares or ADSs to be deposited; (2) the pre-release is fully collateralized with cash or other collateral that the depositary onsiders appropriate; and (3) the depositary must be able to close out the pre-release, although the depositary may disregard the limit from time to time if it thinks it is appropriate to do so.